rmed/breezedb_python/doc/source/queries.rst

     GET ROWS IN %table%; AT %dbpath%;

 This will return a list of dictionaries that represent each row contained in the *table*.
-Note that the data in these dictionaries is not ordered by priority but alphabetically.
+Note that the data in these dictionaries may not be ordered by priority.

 Obtain the content of an element
 ################################